NateEag/dotfiles/readme.md

 ## dotfiles

-A set of dotfiles for use on a Unixy system, along with a few extras:
+A set of dotfiles for use on a macOS system, along with a few extras:

 * Keyboard remappings to make a MacBook Pro's keyboard feel more like a TrulyErgonomic keyboard.
 They are implemented with